JavaGT/wearetheuniversity.org/source/blog/2018/05/17/budget-forgets-that-tertiary-education-is-the-foundation.md

 Tertiary education is what connects these vital professions to the commitments in this Budget, and the better New Zealand the Prime Minister is so passionate about.
-Yet the sector seems to have been forgotten. </p>
+Yet the sector seems to have been forgotten.<p>

 <p>“Labour is at risk
 of going into the next election having fulfilled its